-We recently visited the Eden Project in Cornwall.
+The Eden Project in Cornwall.
 It had been on our list of things to do for years and a couple of times we had nearly been but never actually made it.
+So when we went on holiday to Cornwall we made the trip.
 The boys were excited, we were excited, but what did we really think when we came away and reflected on our day there?

 First of all I must tell you that we spent NINE hours there.
 Yes, really.
 We were all engaged for the entire time as well which is no mean feat with a seven, five and three year old.
 Despite this lengthy day we had not had our fill by the time that we left.
 We wanted to start over and go round it again.
 Our tickets, thankfully, are valid for unlimited entry for 12 months so when we got home we booked another Cornish break almost immediately.